 This document is primarily technical; it describes a common format and associated basic expectations and assumptions related to the processes of exporting and importing HMIS data in a standard manner.
 In general, HUD expects that it should be possible to export, in a standard format, all data entered into an HMIS for any data element defined by the HMIS Data Dictionary, regardless of whether or not a given data element is required based on project type or funder.
 Specific requirements related to the overall functionality of HMIS applications and export and import processes in particular will be established by the forthcoming HMIS Software and Data Quality Standards and may result in revisions to this document.

-The HMIS Data Dictionary .
+The HMIS Data Dictionary defines several hundred fields.
 HUD is aware that there is, in addition, a wide variety of expanded and customized data collection in HMIS implementations across the country.
 While HUD is cognizant that the exchange of additional data that may be included in an HMIS will often be useful and necessary, it is not practical to include accommodations for every potential need, even if it were possible to anticipate them.
 As a result, the scope of this document is generally limited to data collected in manner consistent with the HMIS Data Dictionary.
 The HMIS CSV format may be extended to include additional files and fields by parties engaged in HMIS data exchange; technical assistance may be available.

 To request technical assistance please visit www.hudexchange.info.